-Though Turkey, implements measures to combat COVID-19 and food safety and security problems aren't expected, agri-food sector has faced some challenges (such as production losses, lack of temporary labour, decreasing labour and farmer incomes and sales, fluctuating produce prices, high consumer food prices, import/export restrictions, changes in tariffs, marketing channels, customer attitudes, imports of agricultural imports).
-Structure of small-sized, subsistence and semi-subsistence farms are one of the bottlenecks of the sector and these ones need to be more supported in food crises times.
+Though Türkiye, implements measures to combat COVID-19 and food safety and security problems aren't expected, the agri-food sector has faced some challenges (such as production losses, lack of temporary labour, decreasing labour and farmer incomes and sales, fluctuating produce prices, high consumer food prices, import/export restrictions, changes in tariffs, marketing channels, customer attitudes, imports of agricultural imports).
+The structure of small-sized, subsistence and semi-subsistence farms is one of the bottlenecks of the sector and these ones need to be more supported in food crises times.
 Temporary lockdowns also negatively affected smallholders having difficulty to access markets, whose incomes mostly depended on district bazaars.
 Agricultural employment is also vulnerable to shocks.
-Many traditional retailers in Turkey harmonize their systems to online delivery due to COVID - 19.
+Many traditional retailers in Türkiye harmonize their systems to online delivery due to COVID - 19.

 Rural poverty and lack of financial and social incentives continue to stand as one of the major reasons behind rural-urban migration causing also problems for urban development.
-Therefore, the generational renewal in rural areas and increase in agriculture-related employment are encouraged as the youth is crucial for the rural digitalization and promotion of innovation and R&D in the agricultural sector.
-Digitalization of agriculture, food supply and delivery channels can provide ways to modernise the agri-food system defined in the related WB report.
+Therefore, the generational renewal in rural areas and increase in agriculturerelated employment are encouraged as the youth is crucial for the rural digitalization and promotion of innovation and R&D in the agricultural sector.
+Digitalization of agriculture, food supply and delivery channels can provide ways to modernise the agrifood system defined in the related WB report.
 Some digital technologies (IoTs, AI, Blockchain, big data solutions etc.) started to be used.
 Nevertheless, digital transformation for food systems has some drawbacks such as low literacy, increasing digital divides, lack of investment, legislative problems with data security and protection.
-Adaptation of digital technologies (DTs) in rural communities, the rural development policies emphasized the need for empowering rural youth and increasing their quality of life.
+Adaptation of digital technologies requires a little bit of time.
+In a bid to promote the adoption and use of digital technologies (DTs) in rural communities, the rural development policies emphasized the need for empowering rural youth and increasing their quality of life.
 It is underlined that the crucial importance of the presence of young farmers in order to achieve the sustainable development goals set by the 2030 UN SDGs and EU Post-2022 CAP priorities.